terabytes-io/docs/index.rst

 .. title:: Terabytes: Hosted ELK
 .. image:: terabytes_logo.png

-Terabytes is a hosted Elasticsearch Logstash Kibana (ELK) stack.
-It is built on top of a scalable architecture with reliability in mind.
+Terabytes is a hosted Elasticsearch Logstash Kibana (ELK) stack, built with performance and reliability in mind.

+ELK stack is the most popular open-source log analysis platform.
+Terabytes provides an enterprise-grade, scalable log aggregation and analysis platform without you having to worry about running an ELK stack.

-It is a no-frills, cheaper alternative to pricey enterprise logging solutions, without compromising on your storage and log searching needs.
+It is a cheaper alternative to pricey logging solutions, without compromising on your storage and log searching needs.

 .. globalindex::